eth-educators/ethstaker-guides/monitoring.md

 Here are some good reasons why you might want to do monitoring on your machine:

-1. Information visibility: You want to expose and be able to easily see your machine details.
+1. **Information visibility**: You want to expose and be able to easily see your machine details.
-2. Issue tracking and debugging: You want to be able to inspect what happened in the past and see clearly how your machine reacted to some event.
+2. **Issue tracking and debugging**: You want to be able to inspect what happened in the past and see clearly how your machine reacted to some event.
-3. Issue prevention: You want to be able to see potential resources exhaustion ahead of time.
+3. **Issue prevention**: You want to be able to see potential resources exhaustion ahead of time.

 ## Overview